m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

 If your domain is not using secured production mode, the best approach is to switch your domain to using it.
 For an example, see the [Sample WDT YAML](#sample-wdt-model-for-secured-production-mode-and-ssl) code snippet.
 Before upgrading, change your applications, utilities, and ingresses to use SSL ports.

-If for some reason, you cannot switch your domain to secured production mode, you can still continue with the typical application lifecycle update process.
-In this case, when you upgrade the WebLogic version to 14.1.2.0, the operator will automatically disable secured production mode for you.
+If for any reason, you cannot switch your domain to secured production mode, you can still upgrade the WebLogic version to 14.1.2.0, the operator will automatically disable the secured production mode for you.

 #### FMW/JRF domain using Model in Image